ITfoxtec/FoxIDs/docs/howto-saml-2.0-context-handler.md

 > You need to [configure the OCES3 certificate](#certificate) before following this guide.

-**1 - Start by creating an SAML 2.0 up-party in [Foxids Control Client](control.md#foxids-control-client)**
+**1 - Start by creating an SAML 2.0 authentication method in [Foxids Control Client](control.md#foxids-control-client)**

-1. Select the Parties tab and then the Up-parties
+1. Select the Authentication methods tab
-2. Click Create up-party and then SAML 2.0
+2. Click Create authentication method and then SAML 2.0
 3. Add the name
 4. Add the Context Handler IdP metadata in the Metadata URL field
    Test metadata: `https://n2adgangsstyring.eksterntest-stoettesystemerne.dk/runtime/saml2/metadata.idp`